 Washington State has 2 types of workers’ compensation claims.
 One is a work injury claim.
 The other is an occupational disease claim.
 In this article, we’ll cover why L&I denied your L&I claim for a work injury claim.
 Next week, I will post another article about why L&I rejects occupational disease claims.
+And remember, if L&I rejected your claim, you should call an L&I attorney.

 What are the requirements to file an L&I claim?